MindSphere Gateway¶

 {tenantName}

 identifies the tenant accessing the web application.
-It helps to direct the user to the IdP(s) available for that tenant and also allows creating tenant-specific bookmarks in the browser.{webapp}[-{provider}]
+It helps direct the user to the appropriate IdP(s) available for that tenant and also allows for the creation of tenant-specific bookmarks in the browser.{webapp}[-{provider}]

 identifies the web application uniquely.
-MindSphere core web applications omit the provider part, while other web applications need to include this part to avoid name collisions and in order to keep the core namespace clean.{region}[-{env}]
+Insights Hub core web applications omit the provider part, while other web applications include it to prevent name collisions and maintain a clean core namespace.{region}[-{env}]

 identifies the data center region the request is issued to.
 Theenv